jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-2024+Objectives.md

 - Controlling access to assets (assets are anything of value to the organization); tangible assets are things you can touch, and non-tangible assets are things like info and data; controlling access to assets is a central theme of security
 - Understand that there is no security without physical security: admin, technical and logical access controls aren't effective without control over the physical env
+- Understand that identity is the new perimeter
 - Understand what assets you have, and how to protect them
   - **physical security controls**: such as perimeter security and environmental controls
     - control access and the environment
-  - **logical access controls**: automated systems that auth or deny access based on verification that identify presented matches that which was previously approved; technical controls used to protect access to information, systems, devices, and applications
+  - **logical access controls**: automated systems that auth or deny access based on verification that identity presented matches that which was previously approved; technical controls used to protect access to information, systems, devices, and applications
     - includes authentication, authorization, and permissions
     - permissions help ensure only authorized entities can access data
     - logical controls restrict access to config settings on systems/networks to only authed individuals